oflatt/video-souls/README.md

 ## Tips

-- The schedule function is re-evaluated every frame, so keep it efficient.
+- The schedule function is called every frame, so keep it efficient.
 - You can use variables outside the returned function for persistent state (see the `run_each_once` example).
 - Always return an object with at least `{ continueNormal: true }` or `{ continueNormal: false, transitionToInterval: ..., intervalOffset: ... }`.
+- At the start of a battle, the engine seeks to the beginning of the "intro" interval if present.

 ## Debugging

+You can use `console.log`, `console.warn`, and `console.error` in your schedule code for debugging.
+These are available inside the schedule interpreter.

 If your schedule code is invalid or throws an error, the boss will default to continuing the current interval.
-However an error is printed to the browser console so you can debug it.
-This also happens when a parsing error occurs.
+An error is printed to the browser console so you can debug it.

 We support ES5 JavaScript: internally we use this javascript interpreter for safety: https://github.com/NeilFraser/JS-Interpreter.

 ---

 # TODO

-- make blocks have a visual feedback
-- tutorial redo until parry is hit
 - rebindable controls (multiple parry buttons allowed)
 - ability to change things like health and other stats in the level editor
 - in the park tree video